NeonGeckoCom/neon-docs/docs/skill_development/introduction/python-resources.md

 ### FreeCodeCamp.org Video Tutorial

-[This video tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw) will give you a full introduction into all of the core concepts in python.
+[This video tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw) will give you a full introduction into all of the core concepts in Python.
 The entire video runs for almost 4 and a half hours so better grab a coffee before you get started!

 ### LearnPython.org by DataCamp